top of page

 View from the courtyard of the Animal Sacrifice Pavilion - on the right is the Well Pavilion

-The first building you encounter from the East Gate, after a brief diversion on the right, should be the Animal Sacrifice Pavilion, which kind-of-gruesome name foretells its original purpose - this was indeed a place where animals were being slaughtered and prepared for the ceremonies.
+The first building you encounter from the East Gate, after a brief diversion on the right, should be the Animal Sacrifice Pavilion.
+Its kind-of-gruesome name foretells its original purpose: this was indeed a place where animals were being slaughtered and prepared for the ceremonies.

-Since all rituals were sacrifice-based, animals were needed to perform them, and officers and ministers of the emperor would come here in the days before the ceremony to kill the animals (and, particularly, the calf that was going to be burned) by striking them on the head with a wooden hammer, clean and purify their bodies, then send them to the closeby Divine Kitchen to be cooked and further prepared.
+Since all rituals were sacrifice-based, animals were needed to perform them, and officers and ministers of the emperor would come here in the days before the ceremony to kill the animals (and, particularly, the calf that was going to be burned).
+They would strike them on the head with a wooden hammer, clean and purify their bodies, and then send them to the closeby Divine Kitchen to be cooked and further prepared.
 The cleaning sink, clearly visible within the perimeter of the pavilion, was there to fulfill that function.

-This Animal Sacrifice Pavilion, all covered in beautiful green-glazed tiles, was first built in 1420 and was therefore part of the original Yongle Emperor's plan, although later reconstructed so that much of what you see today does not belong to such ancient times but is still a good reproduction.
-Take some time to notice the decorations on the buildings, especially the dragons, depicted all over the exterior.
+This Animal Sacrifice Pavilion, all covered in beautiful green-glazed tiles, was first built in 1420.
+It was therefore part of the original Yongle Emperor's plan, although later reconstructed so that much of what you see today does not belong to such ancient times but is still a good reproduction.
+Take some time to notice the decorations on the buildings - especially the dragons - depicted all over the exterior.

 In front of the main hall is a smaller Well Pavilion, not accessible but perfectly visible.
 From there, the ministers would take the water needed to clean the sacrificial victims.